 Prior to joining the Quality Institute, Ms. Levine served as a Program Associate at the Center for Health Care Strategies (CHCS).
 Ms. Levine earned a master’s in public health and a certificate in health policy analysis from the Columbia University Mailman School of Public Health, and a bachelor’s degree in Islamic and Middle Eastern Studies from Brandeis University.

 Tabiya Ahmed joined the Quality Institute in the Fall of 2015 as a Community Health Intern working primarily on the Mayors Wellness Campaign.
-She recently stepped into the role of Program Coordinator for the QI collaborative.
+She then stepped into the role of Program Coordinator for the QI collaborative.
 Tabiya works closely with the Senior Director of the QI Collaborative to support projects related to health care delivery, payment reform and quality improvement.

 Prior to interning at the Quality Institute, Tabiya also interned at Hyacinth AIDS Foundation and the Treatment Research Institute and through both her work and her studies, developed a passion to improve access to healthcare through health policy.
 Tabiya earned a B.A. from The College of New Jersey with a major in Sociology and minors in Economics, Public Health, and Women and Gender Studies.

 Stacey joined the Quality Institute in 2013.
 She has worked in a variety of office settings and looks forward to greeting Quality Institute members and assisting the team where needed to support and engage members.
 Stacey received an Associate Degree in Paralegal Studies from Bucks County Community College.

 Stacey comes from a traditional large Italian family and is the proud mother of 3 wonderful children.